Gink3/econ_sim/DesignDoc.md

         * Undercut new_price = (current price - cost) / 4 + current price
     * if being sold already and cost is above
 #### Buying a product
+Consumer acts as a product sink
+Manages needs based on a variable factor of land size

 ## Algorithms
 1. Randomly Choose land size as square kilometers